MicrosoftDocs/CordovaDocs/cordovadocs/security/data-encryption.md

+---
-<properties pageTitle="Securing Cordova app data using encryption and Intune"
+title: "Securing Cordova app data using encryption and Intune"
-  description="Secure Cordova local app data using encryption and the Intune MAM App SDK." services="" documentationCenter="" authors="clantz" />
+description: "Secure Cordova local app data using encryption and the Intune MAM App SDK."
+author: "clantz"
+---

 # Encrypt your local app data
 Security is a very broad topic that covers a number of different aspects of an app's lifecycle.
 Securing an app often represents a number of tradeoffs and key decisions.
 Like the web, Cordova is a very open platform and as a result it does not force you down a specific path that will always guarantee a secure app.
 Instead provides a set of tools that you can use to lock down your app as appropriate.

 For the most part you should apply the same [best practices to your code as you do for web apps](https://code.google.com/archive/p/browsersec/wikis/Main.wiki).
 Storing data locally is relatively straight forward with Cordova but securing it can be a bit more difficult.
 Generally using JavaScript based encryption schemes is a bad practice and [not considered secure](https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2011/august/javascript-cryptography-considered-harmful/) and local and file storage are not encrypted.
 That said, features like [Apple's much discussed data protection](https://support.apple.com/en-us/HT202064) can be enabled by simply setting a PIN which products like Intune can force to happen for your app.
 However, and you may have multi-tenet requirements where data separation is required when multiple users access the same device or you would simply prefer to add an extra layer of app security by encrypting your local app data.

 Here are some recommendations that can help encrypt sensitive data in Cordova apps.

 ##Encrypt data using Web Crypto via Crosswalk and a shim
 The best starting point whenever you are tackling a problem related to security is to rely on browser features as they undergo significant testing and have abundant real-world use going for them.
 While the API is a bit cumbersome, Web Crypto is a W3C standard that lets the browser itself encrypt data that has growing native browser support.

 Historically [crypto.subtle.encrypt and decrypt](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) had [varying levels of support](http://caniuse.com/#search=web%20crypto) in browsers with one in particular being the biggest problem for Cordova: Android.
 To resolve this problem we'll need to take advantage of something called "Crosswalk."